-- 14. The 4th session of the Preparatory Commission for IRENA decided, inter alia, that "Based on the 2010 Work Programme and Budget, and the draft 2011 Work Programme Budget Preparatory and of the Commission (PC/WG.PRO/WP.13/Rev.2), the Secretariat and the new management team shall together develop a 2011 Work Programme and Budget with greater clarity in strategic direction, in due time before the first session of the Assembly with a view to its adoption at that session.
-Such Work Programme and Budget shall strive to match outputs to required resources (funding, personnel) to achieve such outputs so as to facilitate ease of budgetary planning and oversight."
-(PC.4/DC.6, III.2) - 15.
-In accordance with the above decision, the Secretariat has prepared the following proposed Work Programme and Budget for consideration and approval by the Assembly.
+14. The 4th session of the Preparatory Commission for IRENA decided, inter alia, that "Based on the 2010 Work Programme and Budget, and the draft 2011 Work Programme and Budget of the Preparatory Commission (PC/WG.PRO/WP.13/Rev.2), the Secretariat and the new management team shall together develop a 2011 Work Programme and Budget with greater clarity in strategic direction, in due time before the first session of the Assembly with a view to its adoption at that session.
+Such Work Programme and Budget shall strive to match outputs to required resources (e.g. funding, personnel) to achieve such outputs so as to facilitate ease of budgetary planning and oversight."
+(PC.4/DC.6, III.2)

+- 15. In accordance with the above decision, the Secretariat has prepared the following proposed Work Programme and Budget for consideration and approval by the Assembly.
 The strategic framework for 2011 will be one of re-focusing and consolidating strategies and support structures in order to respond in future to the challenges and opportunities outlined in the preceding sections.
 The overall strategy envisions IRENA achieving its objectives and addressing the needs of its Members through an integrated package of services.
-This approach will be designed to facilitate accelerated take-up of renewable energy technologies and promote transitioning of countries to a future where renewable energy is central to energy planning.
-Our approach will consist of the following steps: - Knowledge and consensus-building for action - Provision of tools for decision-making on renewable energy policies - Supporting policy implementation - Branding and positioning IRENA globally - 16.
+This approach will be designed to facilitate accelerated uptake of renewable energy technologies and to promote transitioning of countries to a future where renewable energy is central to energy planning.
+Its approach will consist of the following steps: - Knowledge and consensus building for action; - Provision of tools for decision making on renewable energy policies; - Support for policy implementation; and - Global branding and positioning of IRENA. - 16.
 The approach will be implemented through three substantive sub-programmes and establishment of an administration and management support structure through 2011.
-To ensure accountability, the organizational structure is aligned with the programme structure, as shown in Annex: - i.
-Knowledge Management & Technology Cooperation - ii.
-Policy Advisory Services & Capacity Building - iii.
-Innovation & Technology - iv.
+To ensure accountability, the organisational structure is aligned with the programme structure, as shown in the Annexes: - i.
+Knowledge Management and Technology Cooperation - ii.
+Policy Advisory Services and Capacity Building - iii.
+Innovation and Technology - iv.
 Administrative and Management Support